Richardinho/animated-navigation-transmissions/README.md

-<<<<<<< HEAD
 # Animated page transitions in a Single Page App

 ##  Introduction
 In a Single Page App, we can take control of the routing process and update the content of the page in response to URL changes without having to perform a full page refresh.
 A nice thing that this permits us to do is have animated transitions between the old and new content.
 This, however, can be somewhat tricky to implement.
 We want to avoid the common pitfall of improving the user experience in one aspect whilst degrading it in another.
 This article describes an attempt at such an implementation using React and React Router.

+## Preparation
 In order to simulate page navigation, it's important to first understand how navigation takes place in a conventional website.
+This is because any implementation of routing must be at least as good as the native behaviour.

 Page navigation occurs in the following cases:
 * When the user clicks on a link
 * When the user types an address into the address bar and presses *return*